Sehenswerte Orte in Slowenien

 Jezersko is a small alpine valley north of Ljubljana, close to the Austrian border.
 It is named after a glacial lake that drained in the 14th century, leaving fertile meadows where farming traditions continue today.
 The area is known for hiking, cycling, and the healing mineral water from its springs, which has been used since the 17th century.

-Bringen Sie Ihr Herz in den Urwäldern mit unseren Single Trails MTB Holidays zum Pumpen.
+Bringen Sie Ihr Herz in den Urwäldern mit unseren Single Trails MTB Ferien zum Pumpen.

 Kočevje forest info card image 1